 Remedy: Bypass choke coils (or replace with wire strap)!
 Remove capacitors!
-Capacitors are less likely to interfere with motor regulations but cannot be ruled out (see "Round motor" above).
+Capacitors are less likely to interfere with motor regulations.

-Locomotives with 6 or 8 pin NMRA interface ...
+Locomotives with 6 or 8 pin NMRA interface . . .

 ... are easy to retrofit with the MX...R, MX...F, MX...N (e.g. MX630R or MX620F) etc. They come with the appropriate 8 (R) or 6 (F, N) pin connector.
 There is usually enough room provided in such locos.
 Removing the dummy plug from the loco automatically interrupts all damaging connections and the decoder can be plugged in instead.